rajdeepv/parallel_calabash/README.md

       INIT: '[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"',
       # You only need to specify the port if the default clashes for you.
 Simulators start sequentially from this.
       # CALABASH_SERVER_PORT: 3800,
-      # You only need to give the test users' password if you want to run simulators.
+      # You only need to give the test users' password if you want to run autostart_test_users
       # PASSWORD: 'testuserspassword',
-      # You only need to set this if the default 6900 clashes with something.
+      # You only need to set this if you want to run autostart_test_users and the default 6900 clashes with something.
-      # VNCFORWARD: 6900,
+      # VNC_FORWARD: 6900,
       # Omit 'DEVICES' entirely if you're only testing on simulators.
       DEVICES: [
         {